Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Trainable Projected Gradient (TPG)-Detector

-In order to retrieve reasonable detection performance from TI-detector, it is critical to optimize the trainable parameters $\Theta_T$.
-We here describe how to train the trainable parameters based on standard deep learning techniques.

-A training data $d^{i} \triangleq (x^i, y^i)$ is stochastically generated as follows.
-A transmitted signal $x^i \in \{+1, -1 \}^N$ is generated uniformly at random and the corresponding received signal $y^i$ is then generated according to the probabilistic channel model $y^i = Hx^i + w$ with a given $H$ and a fixed variance $\sigma_w^2$ corresponding to a given SNR.
-A mini-batch consists of $D$ training data $\mathcal{D}\triangleq \{d^{1}, d^{2},\dots, d^{D}\}$ and it is fed into the TI-detector.
-In the training process, we use an \emph{incremental training} as TISTA~\cite{TISTA}, i.e., the parameters are sequentially trained from the initial layer ($t = 1$) to the last layer ($t = T$) in an incremental manner.
-In the $t$th round of the incremental training, we optimize the trainable parameters $\Theta_t$ to minimize the squared loss function

-Note that $\hat x (y^i)$ represents the output of TI-detector after $t$th layer with the input $y^{i}$, i.e., $\hat x (y^i) \triangleq s_{t+1}$.
-Since the loss function $L(\Theta_t)$ is a differentiable function, we can exploit back propagation to compute the gradient of $\Theta_t$ efficiently and the gradient can be used in a stochastic gradient optimizer.
-For each round of the incremental training, $K$ mini-batches are processed.

-As described in Sec.~\ref{sec_set}, we assume a practical situation in which a channel matrix $H$ is a random variable.
-The problem setting is called a \emph{varying channel} (VC) scenario in~\cite{DMD1,DMD2}.
-Following the VC scenario, a matrix $H$ is randomly generated for each mini-batch in a training process of TI-detector.
+The TPG-detector is trained based on the incremental training described in Section~\ref{sec_tpg}.
+The training data is generated randomly according to the channel model with fixed variance $\sigma_w^2$ corresponding to a given SNR.
+As described in Section~\ref{sec_set}, we assume a practical situation in which a channel matrix $H$ is a random variable.
+According to this assumption, a matrix $H$ is randomly generated for each mini-batch in a training process of TPG-detector.